-Vision and strategy
+Vision and strategy If applicable

 There was a clear vision and set of values.
 The practice had a realistic strategy and supporting business plans to achieve priorities.
-The practice mission statement was on display in the waiting room.
+The practice statement in relation to meeting standards and patient care and trust was on display in the waiting room.
 This outlined that patients would be treated in safe and hygienic conditions.
-The mission statement was in accord with the General Dental Council's nine principles.
+The mission statement was in accordance with the General Dental Council's nine principles which were also on display.